All Products

 Prerequisites

-Step 1: Grant permissions to Certificate Management Service
+Step 1: Grant Certificate Management Service access to the ACK cluster

-Certificate Management Service uses the AliyunCASDefaultRole role to access and manage ACK clusters.
-You must grant permissions to this role.
+Certificate Management Service uses the AliyunCASDefaultRole Resource Access Management (RAM) role to access and manage ACK clusters.
+Grant this role the required permissions before deploying certificates.

 1. Log on to the ACK console.
-In the left navigation pane, click Authorizations.
+In the left-side navigation pane, click Authorizations.

 2. Click the RAM Roles tab, enter AliyunCASDefaultRole in the search box, and then click Manage Permissions.

-If the message AliyunCASDefaultRole Does Not Exist appears, you must first create a RAM role for Certificate Management Service and grant permissions to the role.
+Note: If the message AliyunCASDefaultRole Does Not Exist appears, create the RAM role for Certificate Management Service and grant permissions first.

 4. Click Submit Authorization.

-Step 2: Deploy the certificate to an ACK cluster
+Step 2: Deploy the certificate to the ACK cluster

-4. On the SSL Certificate Management page, click the tab for your certificate type.
-In the certificate list, find the certificate and click Deploy in the Actions column.
+3. On the SSL Certificate Management page, click the tab for your certificate type, find the certificate, and then click Deploy in the Actions column.

-5. On the Select Resource step of the Create Task page, select one or more cloud services and their resources.
-You can also adjust the selected resources.
-Then, click Preview and Submit.
+4. On the Select Resource step of the Create Task page, select the target cloud services and resources, and then click Preview and Submit.

-• The system automatically matches the selected SSL certificate with cloud service resources that already have an SSL certificate configured.
-In the dialog box that appears, click Submit.
-The system adds the matched resources to the Selected Resources section.
-You can then adjust the selection.
+The system automatically matches your SSL certificate with cloud service resources that already have an SSL certificate configured.
+Matched resources appear in the Selected Resources section.
+Adjust the selection as needed.

-6. In the Task Preview panel, confirm the information about the certificate instance and cloud service resources.
-If everything is correct, click Submit.
+5. In the Task Preview panel, confirm the certificate instance and cloud service resource information, and then click Submit.

 kubectl -n istio-system get secret -l alibabacloud.com/ssl-certificate-identifier=${CertIdentifier of the SSL certificate}